Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.

 And Granada, less than an hour later...
 My Moskitian adventure was finally over.
 Epic is a world that's thrown around a lot these days.
 This journey definitely felt like it justified it.

-5 Responses to “Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.”
+13 thoughts on “Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.

 Amazing Cass, I can’t believe how resilient you are and yet so permeable in your ability to become one with your surroundings.
 I’ve never seen such intimate shots of this remote route like the ones you’ve captured-Epic!